make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - (show a reference implementation as an example)
 - is there a better way?

-# Lerp
+# An approximation

 - (simplify)
 - no need to find the angle, and no singularity
 - takes the same path, but not constant velocity
 - how close is it?

-# Poll: Can you tell Lerp from Slerp?
+# Poll: Can you tell which one is Slerp?

 # Did we learn anything?